|www.ethanwiner.com - since 1997|

 by Ethan Winer

 Debate rages in both audiophile and professional audio circles about the importance of low-level artifacts such as distortion, jitter, quantization noise, and summing errors in DAW software.
 This article addresses the audibility of very soft artifacts, and includes Wave files you can download to discover for yourself at what volume level these artifacts can be heard.
+I also suggest watching the Artifact Audibility portion of my AES Audio Myths workshop video.
+This LINK goes directly to that portion of the video.

 With modern digital devices jitter is typically 110 to 120 dB below the music, even for inexpensive consumer-grade gear.
 In my experience that is far too soft to be audible.
 Indeed, this is 20 dB or more below the noise floor of a CD!
 Even though jitter is a timing issue, it manifests as FM sidebands - noise-like artifacts that are added to the music.
 Depending on the nature of the jitter the sidebands may be harmonically related or unrelated to the music.
 The spectral content can also vary.
 Both of these affect how audible the jitter will be when music is playing because of the masking effect.
 Absolute volume also affects audibility - the louder something is, the more detail we can hear.